-Step 3 - from May 2006 - New and Current Students
+Step 2 - From April 2006 - New Students

 Complete your Assessment of Eligibility Application Form and return it to EFB giving all the details and documentary evidence required.
-EFB will determine whether or not you are eligible to be considered to receive help with living costs.
+EFB will determine whether or not you are eligible to be considered to receive help with tuition fees and living costs.
 If you are eligible they will send you a Financial Assessment Form.